 Franchise fees are calculated using two formulas: (1) the "Broughton Act" formula, and (2) the "Percent of Gross Receipts" formula.
 The Broughton Act formula, as prescribed by Commission guidelines, is calculated based upon the summarized receipts within each city as allocated by gas pipeline mileage in their public rights-of-way, and the applicable franchise fee rate pursuant to the franchise fee ordinance.
-The Percent of Gross Receipts formula is calculated based upon the summarized receipts within each city or county and the applicable franchise fee rate pursuant to the franchise fee ordinance.
+The Percent of Gross Receipts formula is calculated based upon the summarized receipts formula is calculated based upon the summarized receipts formula is calculated based upon the summarized receipts within each city or county and the applicable franchise fee rate pursuant to the franchise fee ordinance.